mithi/hexapod/CONTRIBUTING.md

 I highly encourage that you read this guide before submitting a PR.
 It won't take you more than five minutes to read!

 These are mostly guidelines, not rules.
-You don't have to follow them to the dot.
 Use your best judgment.

 ## ❤️ The most important ones